 With humility, allies of local, sovereign Native Nations faithfully embrace lifeways of accompaniment toward lasting peace and friendship.
 We invite individuals and corporate structures to consider decolonizing acts that include, yet are not exhausted by the following:

-- We recognize the sovereignty of Native Nations – each Native Nation has absolute authority over its own identity, governance, knowledge and cultural lifeways.
+We trust the sovereignty of tribal nations – each Native Nation’s total authority over its own identity, culture, and lifeways.

 - We acknowledge divisive acts upon the “original people” of Lenapehoking, both those who have remained and those of the diaspora who are removed from their ancestral homeland.

-- We interact maintaining formality with indigenous citizens, particularly with heads of state, mindful of being “outsiders,” using manners different from “intra-relational” ways.
+- We refrain from interacting with indigenous citizens, particularly with heads of state (chiefs) in a familial/ intra-relations manner, mindful of being “outsiders.”

 - We express sincere gratitude to tribal ancestors, chiefs, spiritual leaders, council members, elders, culture-bearers and youth for the shared use of their homeland.

-- We reciprocate rightly ordered “obligatory” hospitality, friendship, and peace; agape.
+- We reciprocate rightly ordered “obligatory” hospitality, agape, friendship, and peace.